cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 resources having overlap across many domains (e.g., like UMLS, MeSH, NCIT).

-This is problematic when integrating learning materials from different sources, e.g., TeSS and DALIA, because two learning resources may be annotated with different terms describing the same discipline.
+This is problematic when integrating learning materials from different sources, e.g., TeSS and DALIA, because two learning materials may be annotated with different terms describing the same discipline.
 Therefore, the solution is to create semantic mappings between these terms.